Overview

 Tour de Yorkshire Splashmap

 The Tour du Nord maps are broken into the two stages of the “Grand Depart” held in Yorkshire in 2014.
 Each stage covered two maps at 1:40 000 and each map was divided into two more-or-less linear sections.
-This meant that we could design the whole of each stage in two beautiful scarf sized maps, despite the length of the Routes measuring 190 and 201km!
-The practicality of the maps was picked up in the Yorkshire Post as it gained momentum for the Get Yorkshire Cycling campaign.
+In other words, we could design the whole of each stage as two beautiful scarf sized Splashmaps, despite the length of the Routes measuring 190 and 201km!